Hotel Schweizerhof, Lucerne, Switzerland

 breakfast at the Hotel Schweizerhof Hotel Schweizerhof, Lucerne, Switzerland

-After a leisurely and bountiful breakfast we headed out of the Hotel Schweizerhof.
-We strolled past elegant displays of designer fashions and fine antiques.
+After enjoying the bountiful breakfast buffet we headed out of the Hotel Schweizerhof.
+The iconic Chapel Bridge was to the right.
+The boats we would ride later were straight ahead.
+For now we were just going to wander, and turned left, strolling past shops with elegant displays of designer fashions and fine antiques.
 The twin Gothic towers of the 17th century Hofkirche came into view.
 We were right in the heart of the city.